aidin-zadeh/ufo-browser/README.md

 # UFO Browser
 This repository contains a front-end web application in Javascript, HTML and Bootstrap that allows user browse the UFO sightseeing data.
-The current implementation of this project implements the following objectives: i Append table to web app pulling data from a `.js` file.
+The current implementation of this project implements the following objectives:
+- Append table to web app pulling data from a `.js` file.
 - Perform data filtering by input/drop-down forms.
 - Append pagination including the maximum number of rows to display.